 Nicholls State University students enter the university through the University College program.
 University College provides a centralized Advising Center with personnel trained to serve students in transition and to provide ancillary academic services intended to support student progress towards a degree.
-The Academic Advising Center employs seven full-time staff with faculty rank at the instructor level.
-All of the staff possess at least a master's or are in progress, most with counseling backgrounds.
+The Academic Advising Center employs seven full-time staff with faculty rank at the instructor level or higher.
+All of the staff possess at least a master's or have a master's in progress.
+Most of the Academic Advising Center staff have counseling or education backgrounds.
 University College's Advising Center has laid the foundation for an invigorated freshman seminar.
 The role of the professional advisor is one of advocacy for the student/advisee.